maxralph1/maxralph1/README.md

 My JavaScript worries had finally been solved!

 And so, I decided never ever ever ever lol to touch JavaScript and ever again (I made it a point of duty), since I could use Materialize with its sprinkles of JS.
 Little did I know I would love JavaScript more than everything else later down the road.

 So, I looked up PHP.
-I started experimenting with it as well.
+I started experimenting with it as well (I used w3school.com).
 I found so many books.
 I read.

 I learnt about frameworks that just like Materialize was for CSS, there were frameworks for programming languages.
 Zend Framework entered the room.

 So, at this point, I had Zend and Materialize.
 I could build working pages.
 I chose Zend because it was presented as a framework that could build enterprise applications.
 And that Laravel was not as secure as it is.
 What did I know, I was teaching myself.

 Unfortunately, the unexpected happened.
-Google announced they had decided to stop supporting MaterializeCSS.
-Zend on the other hand stopped supporting the framework for whatever reason.
+Google announced they had decided to stop maintaining MaterializeCSS.
+Zend on the other hand stopped maintaining the framework for whatever reason.

 The 2 technologies I knew had been decimated.
 I was demoralized.
+This taught me for the first time, the importance of learning the underlying technologies for frameworks.

 I had to start afresh again.
-I learnt Bootstrap, which I had previously rejected as I was of the opinion that Google is stron ger than Twitter and whatever technologies they both had would mirror their strengths.
+I learnt Bootstrap, which I had previously rejected as I was of the opinion that Google was stronger than Twitter and whatever technologies they both had would mirror their strengths.
 I guess I was wrong, afterall.

 I also needed to replace Zend.
 I started to learn vanilla PHP again.
 And luckily, I thought to myself to try out the Laravel I had earlier rejected in favor of the more "robust" Zend.
 I could not get something productive until I saw on YouTube, Brad Traversy's Laravel 5.8 course.
 This video series were a gamechanger for me.

-Once more, I had Bootstrap and Laravel again up my sleeves.
+Once more, I had Bootstrap (for CSS and JavaScript) and Laravel (for PHP) again up my sleeves.
 I could build anything.

-Tailwind got released.
+Tailwind started getting popular.
 I wasn't having it then.
 It was too long (the classes) and complicated for me.

 Learnt basics of Python and I added Django framework to my list.

 I stuck with Laravel and Bootstrap until I started encountering issues that required knowledge of the underlying technologies.
-I realized I needed to learn these languages.
+I realized I needed to learn these languages that powered these frameworks.

 I started with PHP.
 Then, Python.

-In 2021, I learnt of MDN website and its powers.
-This made me as strong as I am today.
+In 2021, I learnt of MDN website and its powers (this made me as versed as I am today).

 From MDN, I polished my HTML, CSS skills.
 MDN demystified the once scary JavaScript.
 And they made me love JavaScript so much that I would go into any interview with JavaScript as my preferred language.
 Once most scary to now most loved.
 Unimaginable!